e1m46n1f1c0/chat-1/README.md

 # Bizchat
 A PHP and MySQL based online chat.
 Includes simplistic private chat modules, commands, and administrative abilities.
+TO DO:
+* Add better configuration for user-only notifcations
+* Clean the sh*t out of the post.php file
+* Switch if-then style formatting into functions and maybe a class

 # Version 1.0
 * Very personalized, version 1.1 will be more based around the user with setup files.